WonderlandWar/portalretract-src/README.md

 ## Info

-This is the source code to Portal: Retract's game dll's.
+This is the source code for Portal: Retract's game dll's.
 You can find the mod at: https://www.moddb.com/mods/portal-retract

 This code is not in sync with v1.1.0 (the latest version) and is slightly more updated.